opabravo/opabravo.github.io/Proving Grounds - Play/1. PG Play - Easy/_posts/2024-06-16-PG Play - Amaterasu.md

 ---
 render_with_liquid: false
-title: PG Play  Amaterasu
+title: PG Play - Amaterasu
 date: 2024-06-16 01:37:11 +1400
 tags: [pg-play, nmap, linux, feroxbuster, python-flask, api, directory-traversal, file-upload, pspy, scheduled-job-abuse, bash-script, tar-privesc, wildcards]
 ---

+In this lab, you will exploit a file upload vulnerability in a custom REST API service to gain initial access as a low-privilege user.
+You will escalate privileges using Bash Gobbling combined with a vulnerable tar wildcard execution in a scheduled cron job to achieve root access.

-# Learnt / Summary
+# Learnt

 - Always write something in a test file...